 Beau plays his version of "Omar's Music."
 As he progresses, Clarence begins to accompany him on the piano.
-As they play together the music takes a different shape or texture becoming more complicated.
-The sound of the music and overhears the following conversation.
+As they play together the music takes a different shape or texture becoming more complicated. | Caping it, Johnny is aroused.
+He moves toward the sound of the music and overhears the following conversation.